rossaman4/vivax_clinical_illness/1. Expected numbers of primary infections and relapses/simulation/readme.txt

 Each simulation provides the expected number of primary infections and relapses for each age-group and two-month interval.

-note 1: You will need to change the filepath at the top. note 2: The number of individuals simulated (numIndiv) is set to 10 for testing (in setSimulInputs.r).
+note 1: You will need to change the filepath at the top. note 2: The number of individuals simulated (numIndiv) is set to 10 for testing (in simul.r).
 Once tested, it can be set to 1000 to minimise stochasticity.